William J. Ryan, Jr.

 He is the developer/owner of several real estate projects in the Portland Bayside Neighborhood, including the AAA Building, the Gorham Savings Bank Building and the recently completed Intermed/DrumondWoodsum Building on Marginal Way.
 In 2006 he was honored by the Downtown Portland Corporation with its Economic Development Achievement Award.
 He is President of Atlantic National Trust, a Texas based investment company.

 Stephen M. Woods serves as President and CEO of Sumerian Sports & Entertainment and its parent organization, TideSmart Global.
 Headquartered on an 8-acre eco-friendly campus in Falmouth, TideSmart Global comprises an industry-leading group of six companies primarily focused on experiential marketing.
-TideSmart Globalï¿½s flagship agency, emg3, is widely recognized as one of the most successful marketing agencies in the country.
+TideSmart Global’s flagship agency, emg3, is widely recognized as one of the most successful marketing agencies in the country.
 Throughout his career, Woods has represented a variety of companies and more than 100 professional athletes as an executive in a sports management firm and former NBA & MLB player agent.
 In addition, he has served as the Tournament Director for many major ATP, AVP and other professional sporting events.
 Beyond his professional pursuits, Woods also spent a decade as an Adjunct Professor of Sports Business with academic affiliations at four major universities.
 Woods has also appeared frequently as a commentator/industry expert/guest for various media outlets (USA Today, The Wall Street Journal, ESPN, CNN, HBO, MSNBC) on the subject of sports business.
-Steve Woods is also a partner in The Forefront at Thompsonï¿½s Point project.
-Steve Woods, his wife and their three children, live in Yarmouth, where he has served his townï¿½s government in a number of leadership roles and he currently serves as the Chairman of the Yarmouth Town Council.
-He also serves on the Board of Big Brothers Big Sisters of Southern Maine.
+Steve Woods, his wife and their three children, live in Yarmouth, where he has served his town’s government in a number of leadership roles over the years.
+He also currently serves on the Board of Boys & Girls Clubs of Southern Maine.